 - 1. Check to make sure that Fortify Software Security Center has been configured to use Audit Assistant with your applications.
-(See "Configuring Audit Assistant" on page 78.) - 2.
-From the Dashboard, select the application version for which you want to configure Audit Assistant options. - On the AUDIT page, click PROFILE.
-The APPLICATION PROFILE <application_name > <application_version > window opens to the ADVANCED OPTIONS section. - 4.
-Click AUDIT ASSISTANT OPTIONS. - 5.
-From the Application version prediction policy list, select the prediction policy that you want Audit Assistant to apply to this application version.
+(See "Configuring Audit Assistant" on page 82.) - 2.
+From the Dashboard, select the application version for which you want to configure Audit Assistant options. - 3.
+On the AUDIT page, click PROFILE.
+The APPLICATION PROFILE <application\name> <application\version> window opens to the ADVANCED OPTIONS section.